Testicular Cancer

 Signs and Symptoms

 When the testicles are affected by cancer or a tumor, the scrotum may feel unusually heavy.
 Discomfort or recurring pain may also be noticeable in the groin or lower abdomen.
-Other possible symptoms include:

 Diagnosis and Treatment

 Some men discover possible signs of testicular cancer themselves.
 If testicular cancer is suspected following a physical exam, a testicular ultrasound may be performed with a handheld probe to get a better view of the tissues inside of the scrotum and testicles.
 Blood tests may reveal certain tumor markers that can help make a better diagnosis, although simply having certain markers doesn’t always mean a patient has cancer.
+If cancer is detected, surgery will be necessary to remove the affected testicle.
+This is the only way to positively identify what type of testicular cancer is affecting tissues.
+Testicle removal is a procedure referred to as a radical inguinal orchiectomy.